AM2R-Community-Developers/AM2R-Autopatcher-Linux/README.md

 ```

 Then install the following dependencies:
-`sudo pacman -S --needed unzip sed xdelta3 jre8-openjdk lib32-libpulse`
+`sudo pacman -S --needed unzip sed patchelf xdelta3 jre8-openjdk lib32-libpulse`

 ### Debian (including Ubuntu, Mint, PopOS, etc.)
-Make sure that the i386 architecture is enabled for you, as libopenal1 requires the 32-bit version, and Ubuntu does not enable 32-bit support by default.
+Make sure you enable the i386 architecture, as `libopenal1` requires the 32-bit version and Ubuntu does not enable 32-bit support by default.
 To enable it, do the following:
 ```
-sudo dpkg --add-architecture i386 sudo apt update && sudo apt install libc6:i386 libncurses5:i386 libstdc++6:i386
+sudo dpkg --add-architecture i386 sudo apt update && sudo apt install libc6:i386 libncurses5:i386 libstdc++6:i386 libopenal1:i386
 ```

 Then install the following dependencies:
-`sudo apt install unzip sed xdelta3 openjdk-8-jre libopenal1:i386`
+`sudo apt install unzip sed xdelta3 patchelf openjdk-8-jre`

+### Nix (Including NixOS)
+Enter a shell with all the required dependencies to run the script:
+`nix shell nixpkgs#{gnused,unzip,xdelta,patchelf,jre}`

+Note that the AppImage will **not** work on NixOS.
+Please follow the instructions in the manual installation section.

 ### Red Hat (including Fedora)
-`sudo yum unzip sed xdelta java-1.8.0-openjdk`
+`sudo yum unzip sed xdelta patchelf java-1.8.0-openjdk`

 ### Suse
-`sudo zypper unzip sed xdelta3 java-1_8_0-openjdk`
+`sudo zypper unzip sed xdelta3 patchelf java-1_8_0-openjdk`

 ## Controllers
-In order to be able to use a controller, you *need* the two following packages as well:
+In order to use a controller on some distributions, the two following packages are *mandatory*:
 - jstest-gtk
 - joystick